 The Community Media Association is conducting a survey to gauge the potential interest of community media projects that aspire to obtain a full-time 5-year community radio licence on FM.
-This survey will close in early January 2021.
+This survey will close in January 2021.

 The first round of licensing for small-scale digital audio broadcasting closed in November 2020 and the invitation to apply for the second round is expected to open in early 2021.